TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Solutions_Architect/SA-14_Serverless.md

 - There is a succesful-event destination and a failed-event destination (or alternatively a Dead-letter queue, where failed events are stored for further processing)

 **Event source mapping (stream):**
 - An event source mapping is a Lambda resource that reads from an event source and invokes a Lambda function.
 You can use event source mappings to process items from a stream or queue in services that don't invoke Lambda functions directly.
+If it's not a stream-based service, the event source is mapped on the service (i.e. API GW)
-- SQS, Kinesis Data Streams, DynamoDB Streams, Amazon MQ, Amazon MSK, Apache Kafka
+- SQS, Kinesis Data Streams, DynamoDB Streams, Amazon MQ, Amazon MSK, Apache Kafka (The event source mapping for these services can be specified on the Lambda side!)
 - Lambda does the polling (polls the source)
 - Records are processed in order (except for SQS standard)